 Virtual currency is not legal tender in any jurisdiction, but there are tax consequences to converting virtual currency into real currency or using virtual currency to pay for goods and services.
 For federal tax purposes, virtual currency is treated as property, and the tax principles applicable to property transactions apply to virtual currency transactions.

-Thus, a taxpayer receiving virtual currency as payment for goods or services must report the fair market value of the currency received in their gross income.
-Likewise the payer must report the payment on a tax document such as Form 1099-MISC, if the amount is $600 or more, or if considered wages on Form W-2.
+Likewise, a taxpayer receiving virtual currency as payment for goods or services must report the fair market value of the currency received in their gross income.
 Additionally, a taxpayer who mines virtual currency in order to make a profit may be deemed to be operating "a trade or business" and thus will be considered self-employed, requiring the payment of self-employment tax.

 - Personal Information